jaytrivedii/Bank-Marketing-Data-Set-Classification/README.md

 # Bank-Marketing-Data-Set-Classification
 Bank Marketing data classification

-#Model Used and its accuracy
+#Model used and its accuracy

 C5.0 with accuracy of 80%